megaDeathChav/asapp-project/README.md

 - How to Use:
     1. Configure the API key.
     2. Call query_gemini_for_info() to extract data from conversations.

+## Calculating Accuracy Score for Models
+- Purpose: Calculate accuracy score based on any of our model's output.
+- File: LLM_acc_score_sklearn.ipynb
+- How to Use:
+    1. Update the script with your ground truth JSON dataset and LLM predictions.
+    2. Install required dependencies:

+           pip install pandas scikit-learn tabulate
+    3. Run the script:

+           python LLM_acc_score_sklearn.ipynb
+    4. Analyze the output, including:
+        - Overall conversation-level accuracy.
+        - Field-specific accuracy for name, email, and phone.
+        - Mismatched results between predictions and ground truth.

  ## Model Evaluation
  ### Models Tested: